kaidez/kaidez.com/_drafts/2015-02-18-ajax-beginners.md

 getPlayerInfo.send();
 ...
 {% endprism %}
 The main variable used in the AJAX code is renamed `getPlayerInfo` throughout the code.
-Also, the code's now fetching `soccerplayers.json`.
+Also, the code is now fetching `soccerplayers.json`.
 {% prism javascript %}
 ...
 getPlayerInfo.onreadystatechange = function() {